zalando/postgres-operator/docs/reference/cluster_manifest.md

   If `targetContainers` is empty, additional volumes will be mounted only in the `postgres` container.
   If you set the `all` special item, it will be mounted in all containers (postgres + sidecars).
   Else you can set the list of target containers in which the additional volumes will be mounted (eg : postgres, telegraf)

-  * **statefulset_propagate_annotations**
-  An array of annotations from PostgresCRD that should be passed on to the statefulsets.
-  This also accepts the regular expression like downscaler/*, etc.
-  These annotations will also be passed to the connection-pooler deployments if any.

 ## Postgres parameters